 When picking between both destinations, the main thing to ask yourself is what you want your experience to be.
 Do you want to spend your holiday in a rustic beach town, or do you want to experience an all-out vacation with partying?

 The difference between Cancun and Tulum is obvious.
 If you cannot decide which of the two you should choose, why not visit both?
-Tulum and Cancun have pros and cons, and you’ll have the time of your life in both tourist spots.
+Tulum and Cancun have pros and cons, and you’ll have time in both tourist spots.